 In addition, the patients veins may dictate the size to use, for example you may only be able to insert a blue (small) cannula into an elderly patient's vein.

-This is a core clinical skill to know, and is frequently examined upon.
+This is a core clinical skill to know, and is frequently examined upon in medical school.
+If you are currently applying to medical school, you can find more information on UCAT preparation here.

 Introduce yourself to the patient and clarify the patient’s identity.
 Explain the procedure to the patient and gain informed consent to continue.
 Inform that cannulation may cause some discomfort but that it will be short lived.